sarsamurmu/reboost/docs/faqs-and-troubleshooting.md

 ### Will Reboost ever support bundling for production
 For now, we are only focusing on the development build.
 We may think about it on future.

+### Does Reboost support bundling?
+Same as the previous question.
+Reboost doesn't support bundling.
+You have to use a bundler (Webpack, Rollup, etc.) to bundle up your files.